sy77777en/video_annotation_folk/labels_markdown/cam_setup/focus/end_with/index.md

 <h3>📖 Definition:</h3>
-Does the video end with the foreground in focus, using a shallow depth of field?
+Does the video end with the camera focusing on the foreground, using a shallow depth of field?

 <details>
 <summary><h4> Question (Definition)</h4></summary>